Aon Software Engineer Salary in Madrid Metropolitan Area | €28.2K-€60.6K+ | Levels.fyi

 The median Software Engineer compensation in Madrid Metropolitan Area package at Aon totals €60.6K per year.
-View the base salary, stock, and bonus breakdowns for Aon's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Aon's total compensation packages.
 Last updated: 11/5/2025

 Company